The Splitwise alternative that needs no account and no cloud

 “Splitting fairly is a math problem, not a reason to upload your life.”

 The fair-split feature was always the point.
-The account and the cloud were just how one app chose to deliver it.
-They are not the only way.
+The account and the cloud were just one way to deliver it — not the only way.

 Put it into practice with BillPlex